cartermeyers/learn.jquery.com/page/using-jquery-core/iterating.md

 ### `$.each()`

-[`$.each()`](http://api.jquery.com/jQuery.each/) is a generic iterator function for looping over object, arrays, and array-like objects.
+[`$.each()`](http://api.jquery.com/jQuery.each/) is a generic iterator function for looping over objects, arrays, and array-like objects.
 Plain objects are iterated via their named properties while arrays and array-like objects are iterated via their indices.

 `$.each()` is essentially a drop-in replacement of a traditional `for` or `for-in` loop.
 Given: